 The Distressing Last Hour

-Babies heart rate dropping, wife feet swelling, pain relief failing and I broke my headphones!
+Baby’s heart rate dropping, wife feet swelling, pain relief failing, and I broke my headphones!

-So I scrub up and do my best to look like George Clooney, before heading into the theatre where my wife is surrounded by a gaggle of Doctors (It that the collective noun?).
+So I scrub up and do my best to look like George Clooney before heading into the theatre where a gaggle of Doctors surrounds my wife (Is that the collective noun?).

 As time goes by, the baby’s heart rate drops significantly with every contraction.
 His shoulder is stuck.